tobias-weber/photo-mosaic-app/README.md

    cd photo-mosaic
    ```
 2. Optional:
       Change the private key used for JWT and default admin password (`adminPw`) to secure new values.
-This can be done by with environment variables in `docker-compose.yml`:
+This can be done with environment variables in `docker-compose.yml`:
     ```yml
     services:
       backend: